Solar powered drag strip racing car. 3.51 seconds for 20ft.

-More significantly others has broken their solar cells and connected the two halves in series, were cooling of the solar cells using freezer spray, or had added reflecting mirrors above the solar cell to gather more light.
+More significantly others has broken their solar cells and connected the two halves in series, were cooling the solar cells using freezer spray, or had added reflecting mirrors above the solar cell to gather more light.

 Frantic overnight redesign ensued.
-We snapped our cell and rewired it.
-We took out the old standard play tape gear drive and replaced it with a new thinner triple play tape with variable thickness implemented by attaching tiny self adhesive 1mm x 1/4 inch strips of plastic card at intervals along the tape to set the required diameter ratios at each distance along the track.
+We snapped our cell in half and rewired it.
+We took out the old standard play tape 'gear' drive and replaced it with a new thinner triple play tape with variable thickness implemented by attaching tiny self adhesive 1mm x 1/4 inch strips of plastic card at intervals along the tape to set the required diameter ratios at each distance along the track.
 This programmed tape worked well and we got consistent 3.6 seconds along our test track.

 We tried other ideas that never came to anything.